Custom fields values are lost when changing the project on issue update

 Is that right?

-#4 Updated by Jean-Philippe Lang about 5 years ago
+#4 Updated by Jean-Philippe Lang over 5 years ago

 I can't reproduce with trunk: